lengyuyeke/RHJDBC/README.md

 ```
 dbWriteTable(conn, name, value,partition_column = NULL, partition_value = NULL,overwrite=TRUE,batch=1000L) # if value has partition values, partition_value should be left as NULL
 ```

+- parameter:batch
+  - do not set batch too big, the data will be joining together into a long sql which should be less than the max query size.

 ## EXAMPLE
 - basic example